Interview tips: What do hiring managers really want to see in an interview?

 Keep to your agreements

 Finally, don’t think that your work is done because the interview is done and dusted!
-As well as sending a follow-up email to thank the interviewer for their time and ask if they need anything else from you, you should complete any additional requests the interviewer has given you.
+As well as sending a follow-up email to thank the interviewer for their time and ask if they need anything else from you, you should complete any additional requests given to you.

-For example, many hiring managers will ask candidates to carry out a creative task after the interview, so make sure you do this in a timely manner!
+For example, hiring managers will ask candidates to carry out a task after the interview, so make sure this is done in a timely manner!
 This not only shows that you can be trusted to complete given work, but it also reiterates how much you want the job.

 Mike Irving from Advanced Business Abilities concludes: “In the recruiting process, I’m looking for the candidate to make agreements with me on the next steps, and then checking to ensure that they keep their agreements.
-So, it’s not one interview and then they’re hired; there will be a process with certain steps to take, and we will both be making agreements and demonstrating to one another that we keep these.”
+So, it’s not one interview and then they’re hired; we will both be making agreements and demonstrating to one another that we keep these.”